hmon91/hmon91.github.io/_pages/research.md

 ### Positive Aizerman Framework
 My verification pipeline relies on the **Positive Aizerman Conjecture**.
 By embedding the bounded neural network into a "Positive Lur'e System" framework, we reduce the complex stability problem to simple linear algebra checks.
 * **Efficiency:** Instead of solving computationally expensive Linear Matrix Inequalities (LMIs), we simply check if the resulting system matrices are **Metzler** and **Hurwitz**.
-* **Scalability:** This approach achieves up to **~$10^4\times$ speedup** over state-of-the-art methods, enabling verification of larger systems.
+* **Scalability:** This approach achieves up to $\approx 10^4\times$ speedup over state-of-the-art methods, enabling verification of larger systems.

 ### Region of Attraction (ROA) Analysis
 For systems that are not globally stable, I use the Local Sector Bounds to estimate the **Region of Attraction** (ROA).
 * **Guarantee:** We identify a safe set of initial conditions from which the system is guaranteed to converge to equilibrium.
 * **Performance:** Our method certifies larger ROAs than standard IQC-based approaches.

-**Related Publications:**
-1. **H. Montazeri Hedesh**, M. Siami.
-"Ensuring Both Positivity and Stability Using Sector-Bounded Nonlinearity for Systems With Neural Network Controllers," *IEEE Control Systems Letters*, 2024. [[PDF]](/publication/2024-01-01-lcss-positivity)
-2. **H. Montazeri Hedesh**, M. Wafi, M. Siami.
-"Local Stability and Region of Attraction Analysis for Neural Network Feedback Systems under Positivity Constraints," *IEEE CDC*, 2025. [[PDF]](/publication/2025-12-01-cdc-local)

-### 2. Local Sector Bounds (Region of Attraction)
-While global bounds are powerful, they can be conservative for large inputs.
-In my recent work on *Local Stability and Region of Attraction Analysis* [[2]](/publication/2025-12-01-cdc-local), we refined this approach to find tighter, **Local Sector Bounds**.

-* **The Innovation:** Instead of finding a bound valid for *all* space, we calculate bounds valid within a specific compact set $\Gamma$.
-We utilize layer-wise linear relaxations of activation functions to propagate tighter constraints.
-* **Region of Attraction (ROA):** By applying a localized version of the Positive Aizerman Conjecture, we can certify a specific **Region of Attraction**.
-Any trajectory starting inside this region is guaranteed to converge to the equilibrium.
-* **Performance:** Numerical results show this method yields larger certified ROAs than existing methods like CROWN or IBP while maintaining high computational efficiency.

-**Related Publications:**
-1. **H. Montazeri Hedesh**, M. Siami.
-"Ensuring Both Positivity and Stability Using Sector-Bounded Nonlinearity for Systems With Neural Network Controllers," *IEEE Control Systems Letters*, 2024.
-2. **H. Montazeri Hedesh**, M. Wafi, M. Siami.
-"Local Stability and Region of Attraction Analysis for Neural Network Feedback Systems under Positivity Constraints," *IEEE CDC*, 2025.
+---

 ## 3. Risk-Aware Safety Verification (Delays & Uncertainty)
 Autonomous systems in the real world face two critical risks: **Time Delays** (from communication or computation) and **Parametric Uncertainty** (modeling errors).
-My research addresses the challenge of verifying Neural Network controllers under these conditions using two distinct frameworks.
+My research addresses these challenges using two distinct frameworks.

 ### Method A: Positivity-Based Certificates (Scalable)
 To address the computational bottlenecks of traditional methods, I developed a delay-independent verification framework based on **Positive Systems Theory**.